Table of Contents

 Document your achievements during the probation period and be ready to discuss how you’ve met or exceeded expectations.
 Consider asking for feedback from colleagues or supervisors beforehand to understand areas where you might improve.
 During the review, be open to constructive criticism and use it as an opportunity to demonstrate your willingness to learn and grow within the company.

-Losing Job During the Probezeit in Germany
+Losing Job During In Germany during Probation

 Understanding the Risk